 Think your injuries from a car crash aren’t that bad?
-A lot of accident victims do – and by the time they realize that they really are hurt, the problems are worse than they needed to be.
+A lot of accident victims do – and by the time they realize that they really are hurt, it’s too late.

 Misjudging how severe your injuries are is a common mistake people make after an accident.
 It’s also a very serious one.

 Even if your injuries aren’t life-threatening and you don’t need an ambulance, don’t say that you’re okay.
-Instead, say precisely what you mean – you don’t need an ambulance.
+Instead, declare precisely what you mean, you don’t need an ambulance.

 What if you really do think you’re fine?
 It’s still not a good idea to say so.
 Sometimes it takes hours or even days for symptoms to present themselves.
 You might feel nothing out of the ordinary right now but could develop problems later, and these problems could be severe.